 Howard & Beth Bryant Foundation

 The Howard and Beth Bryant Foundation (HBBF) empowers Heppner through purposeful giving, and active engagement to ensure the community's bright, sustainable future.
 The Howard and Beth Bryant estate has supported dozens of community enhancement projects since its establishment in 2015, and continues with many new projects in the works.
-The Heppner Community Foundation (HCF) was established in 2019 in partnership with HBBF to continue to build, connect, and celebrate community through events and fundraisers, manage a community event center, and aide economic development activities in Heppner, OR.
+The Heppner Community Foundation (HCF) was established in 2019 in partnership with HBBF to continue to build, connect, and celebrate community by supporting economic development activities in Heppner, OR.
 HCF was created to address local resource needs, and help Heppner thrive as an inclusive and vibrant community.

 Howard was born on June 19th, 1918 near Heppner to Madge and Glenn Bryant.
 He joined his older brother Earle Bryant at their home on Bruce Kelly’s ranch on Willow Creek.
 This ranch is where Howard would spend his childhood.
 He often reminisced about his walk to school and setting trap in the creek to catch beavers, weasels, and mink to supplement the family’s income.
 Ranch life and hard work would become a pattern for Howard.